-- Select Connected Devices > Connection preferences > Nearby Share (or Google > Devices & sharing > Nearby Share) and toggle it on.
+- Select Connected Devices > Connection preferences > Nearby Share (or, if you have a Samsung phone, go to Google > Devices & sharing > Nearby Share) and toggle it on.

-Incidentally, if you intend to use Nearby Share frequently, you can enable / disable it using a button on your phone’s Quick Settings menu (the one that you get by swiping down from the top).
-If you don’t see the Nearby Share button on your Quick Settings menu, then swipe down twice, tap the pencil icon on the button corner, find the Nearby Share button and move it to your active Quick Settings menu by holding and moving it up.
+Incidentally, if you intend to use Nearby Share frequently, you can hide it or make it visible using a button on your phone’s Quick Settings menu (the one that you get by swiping down from the top).
+If you don’t see the Nearby Share button on your Quick Settings menu, then swipe down twice, tap the pencil icon on the button corner, find the Nearby Share button, and move it to your active Quick Settings menu by holding and moving it up.

-- To get started, you can find the download for Nearby Share’s beta here.
+- To get started, you can find the download for Nearby Share here.
 Click on Get started.

-- Regardless of whether you sign in, the next window is Set up Nearby Share, which is where you can give a name to your PC and choose who, if anyone, can share with you — this is determined under the subhead Receiving.
+- The next window is Set up Nearby Share, which is where you can give a name to your PC and choose who, if anyone, can share with you — this is determined under the subhead Receiving.
 (At this point, if you want, you can also uncheck the box that sends usage info and crash reports to Google.)

 - When you first see the setup window, Receiving will be set to No one — in other words, you will be sharing with no one, and your device will not be visible to any other devices.
 Since you’ve installed this in order to share files, you will probably want to change this.